 - problems with the ovaries or the pituitary or adrenal glands

-Around the time that menopause begins, a female may be more likely to have less testosterone because the ovaries are producing fewer hormones.
+Around the time that menopause begins, a female may be more likely to have less testosterone because the ovaries are producing less hormones.

-Also, medications that combat the side effects of menopause can lower testosterone levels.
-One such medicine is oral estrogen.
+Also, medications that address the side effects of menopause can lower testosterone levels.
+One such medication is oral estrogen.

 There is currently a lack of research into the treatment of low testosterone in females.
-Many doctors are much more concerned about testosterone levels that are too high.
+Many doctors are much more concerned about high testosterone levels.

-In 2014, a task force recommended against routinely measuring testosterone levels in females, as research has yet to prove a link between testosterone levels and symptoms.
+In 2014, a task force of healthcare organizations recommended against routinely measuring testosterone levels in females, as research has yet to prove a link between testosterone levels and symptoms.

-To diagnose low testosterone in females, a doctor will start with a physical exam and ask about any symptoms.
-If the doctor suspects low testosterone, they will order a blood test.
+To diagnose low testosterone in females, a doctor starts with a physical exam and asks about any symptoms.
+If the doctor suspects low testosterone, they order a blood test.

-If a female has not yet reached menopause, the doctor will likely advise on the best time to test the testosterone levels.
+If a female has not yet reached menopause, the doctor is likely to advise on the best time to test testosterone levels.
 This is because they fluctuate throughout the menstrual cycle.

 Some estrogen replacement drugs contain testosterone.
 However, the quantity of testosterone in the medication may not be enough to raise levels, or the body may not be able to absorb them sufficiently.

-A doctor may administer testosterone injections or pellets, expecting these treatments to have the same effect on males as on males: raising energy levels, decreasing fatigue, and increasing the sex drive.
+A doctor may administer testosterone injections or pellets, expecting these treatments to have the same effect on females as on males: raising energy levels, decreasing fatigue, and increasing sex drive.

 However, many doctors advise females not to take testosterone.
-Likewise, the United States Food and Drug Administration (FDA) have approved few testosterone-based treatments for females.
-This is because the side effects can include:
+Likewise, the Food and Drug Administration (FDA) has

-A doctor may instead recommend alternative therapies to treat the symptoms of low testosterone in females.
-These treatments and lifestyle changes can include:
+A doctor may also recommend alternative therapies to treat the symptoms of low testosterone in females.
+These treatments and lifestyle strategies can include: